Most Frequently Asked Quality Assurance QA Interview Questions and Answers to help you Prepare for the Interview:

 Answer: In simple words, a good test case is one that finds a defect.
-But all test case will not find defects, so A good test case can also be one which has all the prescribed details and coverage.
+But all test case will not find defects, so a good test case can also be one which has all the prescribed details and coverage.

 Q #7) What would you do if you have a large suite to execute in very less time?

-Answer: In case we have less time and have to execute larger volume of test cases, we should prioritize the test case at first instant and execute the high priority test cases first and then move on to the lower priority ones.
+Answer: In case we have less time and have to execute the larger volume of test cases, we should prioritize the test case and execute the high priority test cases first and then move on to the lower priority ones.

 This way we can make sure that the important aspects of the software are tested.

 Alternatively, we may also seek customer preference that which is the most important function of the software according to them, and we should start testing from those areas and then gradually move to those areas which are of less importance.

 Q #8) Do you think QA’s can also participate to resolve production issues?

 Answer: Definitely!!
 It would be a good learning curve for QA’s to participate in resolving production issues.
 Many time production issues could be resolved by clearing the logs or making some registry settings or by restarting the services.

 These kinds of environmental issues could be very well fixed by the QA team.